- Oops!Something went wrong.Please try again later.

 Valentine's Day has gotten a bad rap over the years.
-Sure, lots of couples still go out to dinner, exchange gifts, or trade sentimental cards on February 14 (which is a Friday this year, y'all!).
+Sure, lots of couples still go out to dinner, exchange gifts, or trade sentimental cards on February 14 (which falls on a Sunday in 2021).
 But TBH, it's much cooler to make fun of V-Day.
 It's been called a "Hallmark holiday" and "Singles Awareness Day."
 And since 2010, thanks to fictional character Leslie Knope on Parks and Recreation, perhaps even more excitement exists around Galentine's Day.

 You may be wondering, how did Valentine's Day get started anyway?
 And when is it this year, so you can lock down that perfect-yet-not-totally-out-of-your-budget gift?
 Let's start with the most pressing question—then we promise to get to the history lesson.

 ICYMI earlier, Valentine's Day is February 14, 2020.
-Yes, Valentine's Day is always on the same day and it falls on a Friday this year, so you're gonna want to book a dinner reservation nice 'n' early unless you're especially keen to eat at 5 p.m. or 10 p.m.
+Yes, Valentine's Day is always on the same day and it falls on a Sunday this year.

 OK, so what's the history of Valentine's Day?